 Because your home is the collateral, lenders don’t just underwrite you — they underwrite the property as well.
 That starts with basic eligibility: most home equity programs welcome primary residences, many allow second homes, and some permit investment properties at higher rates or lower leverage.
 Certain property types, like manufactured housing or multi-unit buildings, may come with extra conditions or tighter limits.

 To establish an objective value, lenders typically order an appraisal or automated valuation.
 A full appraisal involves a licensed appraiser assessing the home’s condition, features, and recent comparable sales.
-For smaller lines or low-risk scenarios, some lenders may use desktop or drive-by evaluations.
+For smaller lines or lower-risk scenarios, some lenders may use desktop or drive-by evaluations.
 Whichever method they choose, the resulting value becomes the denominator for your LTV and CLTV calculations.

 Next, the lender performs a title search to confirm who owns the property and whether there are any existing liens, judgments, or issues that would interfere with their new lien’s position.
 The goal is to be sure they can record the home equity loan or HELOC properly and that there aren’t hidden claims that could threaten repayment.